mlswg/mls-protocol/draft-ietf-mls-protocol.md

 confirmation field in the current MLSPlaintext message.
 The confirmation and signature fields are then included in the transcript for the next epoch.
-The interim transcript hash is passed to new members in the WelcomeInfo struct, and enables existing members to incorporate a handshake message into the transcript without having to store the whole MLSPlaintextCommitAuthData structure.
+The interim transcript hash is passed to new members in the WelcomeInfo struct, and enables existing members to incorporate a Commit message into the transcript without having to store the whole MLSPlaintextCommitAuthData structure.

 When a new group is created, the `interim_transcript_hash` field is set to the